Map of Roses

 For a really nice experience it would be worth your while to take a taxi to either Canyelles Petites, or Canyelles Almadrava Grosses.

 Canyelles Petites is 3 kilometers from the center of Roses.
-It sports golden sand and crystal-clear water with a sandy bottom.
+It sports golden sand (310 meters long, 27 meters wide) and crystal-clear water with a sandy bottom.
 As an extra bonus it is sheltered from the north wind.

 Almadrava is about 1 kilometer further.
 It is a 450 meters long beach with fine sand and deep-blue water.
 It, too, is sheltered from the north wind.